Xul Solar: esoteric paintings

 card VII (1st series)

-Have you found more strange relationships?
+Have you found more strange relations?
 There're many others!
 Personally, I've never met someone using Tarot with astrological correspondences for an oracular reading.
 It's quite complicated!
-But its figures and designs take to meditate on basic and fascinating esoteric topics to include in divinatory practices when using any mancia.
+But the figures and designs lead to meditate on basic and fascinating esoteric subjects to include in any divinatory practice.

 Sources: WikiArt, Instituto de Estudios Históricos San Fernando Buena Vista (página caduca), Documents.